 Coast Guard, others search for missing swimmer

-MILWAUKEE - The search in Lake Michigan for a missing swimmer off the shore of a Milwaukee suburb has turned into a recovery mission.
+MILWAUKEE - The Coast Guard is expected to resume the search of Lake Michigan for a missing swimmer who disappeared off the shore of a Milwaukee suburb.

-The Coast Guard and others resumed their search Tuesday for a 19-year-old man who disappeared under water Monday night.

-Authorities say three young adults went swimming at the Warnimont Park beach in Cudahy and the teen failed to surface about 6:30 p.m.
+Authorities say three young adults went swimming at the Warnimont Park beach in Cudahy when one swimmer failed to surface about 6:30 p.m.
+Monday.

-The Coast Guard was called and helped local first responders search for the man until about 9:30 p.m.
+The Coast Guard was called and helped local first responders search for the 19-year-old man.
+The search was called off about 9:30 p.m. and was expected to resume Tuesday morning.

 Get your weather forecast from people who actually live in your community.
 We update with short, easy-to-use video forecasts you can watch on your phone every day.
 Download the iOS or Android app here.